Healthy Bones Rely on All These Nutrients (Not Just on Calcium)

-- Milk and other dairy products: although they are very rich in calcium, some studies have shown that calcium derived from dairy products are not easily assimilated by the human body once it has reached adulthood.
+- Milk and other dairy products: They’re especially rich in calcium.
+However, some studies have shown that calcium from dairy products isn’t easily taken in by the human body once it has reached adulthood.

 - Black currant